danbev/learning-quantum-computing/README.md

 Just means that the particle will actually be in this location with 100% certainty.

 #### Deutch Oracle problem
-We want to figure out what operation `f` if but we are only allowed to try different inputs and inspect the output.
+Invented by David Deutch.
+We want to figure if operation `f` is constant or balanced, but we are only allowed to try different inputs and inspect the output.
+The function is constant if the output is independant on the input, and it is balanced if it is dependant.

 ```
          +-----+
 bit ---> |  f  | ---> bit